You’re fresh to the busy world of being a new mom and the whirlpool of exhaustion, joy, and adjustments that go with it.

 Postpartum = after birth

-Therefore: Postpartum preeclampsia is a disorder that causes high blood pressure and protein in your urine after you give birth.
-It’s sometimes known as postpartum hypertension.
+So, basically, Postpartum preeclampsia is a condition that causes high blood pressure and protein in your urine after you give birth.

 - Horrible headaches